Getting Started By Clearing The Land

 A couple of years ago a friend of mine got an allotment (that’s British for a small plot of land you rent from a community garden).
 It was completely overrun with weeds when he started clearing it in February.
 I decided to lend him a hand because he said he wanted to start a garden farm.
+If you need a little extra help, why not consider a garden subscription box?

 We spent a few weekends in the spring digging it over, working in some manure and then planted a huge host of vegetables.
 It was wonderful fun.
 We both had one year old sons at the time.
 We’d dig a while, drink a little beer and watch our toddlers get very muddy.
+This is all going to be about outdoor gardens, but you should know that there are also indoor gardens.

 We planted masses of potatoes and onions, broad beans, runner beans, cabbage, leeks, purple sprouting broccoli, courgettes, rhubarb, corn . . .
 Then in May the heavens opened for about three weeks in a row.
 And the whole thing went to mush.
 These things happen, and you need to be prepared for it.